HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

   - When getting the total number from counting, add one to the last ordinal number counted, like one would do in programing.
-    Example: 0th apple, 1st, 2nd, 3rd.
+    Example: 0th apple、1st、2nd、3rd.
 There are 4 apples in the basket.

 #### Hekuma nombrosistemo